Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 - _*10 XP*_ when you recover from stress of #d12 or larger, or when an asset you created for someone else helps defeat a challenge that has at least one trait at #d12.

-#colbreak()
-== Bonus Enhancement
-Once your other traits are determined, the rules grant you one final bonus, an enhancement to make sure your character is as close as possible to your vision for them.

 === Character Creation: Bonus Enhancement
-After all traits, SFX, and Milestones are set, choose just one of the following added bonus enhancements, then adjust your character accordingly:
+After all traits, SFX, and Milestones are set, choose just one of the following added bonus enhancements to make sure your character is as close as possible to your vision for them, then adjust your character accordingly:
 - Add a new #d6 specialty

 - Add a new #d6 signature asset